photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 | [*Import Files*](../user-guide/library/import.md)     | `docker-compose exec photoprism photoprism import [path]`           |

 !!! info "Complete Rescan"
     `docker-compose exec photoprism photoprism index -f` rescans all originals, including already indexed and unchanged files.
-    This may be necessary after major upgrades.
+    This may be necessary after major upgrades and after migrations of the database schema, especially if problems like missing data or wrong sort orders occur.
+You can also start a [rescan from the user interface](../user-guide/library/originals.md) by navigating to *Library* > *Index*, checking "Full Rescan" and then clicking "Start".
+Be careful not to start multiple indexing processes at the same time, as this will lead to a high server load.

 *[home directory]: \user\username on Windows, /Users/username on macOS, and /root or /home/username on Linux *[host]: Computer, Cloud Server, or VM that runs Docker